 Chickenpox and shingles are caused by herpes viruses.
 During delivery, these viruses can be spread to the fetus and cause severe illness.
 The virus can also cause pneumonia, which is occasionally severe, in the woman.

 Knowing about and dealing with such factors before pregnancy may help reduce the risk of problems during pregnancy (see High-Risk Pregnancy Risk Factors for High-Risk Pregnancy Some risk factors are present before women become pregnant.
-These risk factors include Certain physical characteristics, such as age, and social characteristics of women Problems in a previous... read more ).
+These risk factors include Certain physical characteristics, such as age and weight Problems in a previous pregnancy, including the... read more ).
 In addition, the woman can discuss her diet and her social, emotional, and medical concerns with the doctor.

 When a woman sees a doctor or another health care practitioner before she is pregnant, she can be given any needed vaccines, such as the rubella vaccine Measles, Mumps, and Rubella Vaccine The measles, mumps, and rubella (MMR) vaccine is a combination vaccine that helps protect against these three serious viral infections.
 The vaccine contains live but weakened measles, mumps... read more .
 If she is not already taking folate, doctors can prescribe prenatal multivitamins that contain the recommended daily amount (RDA) of folate or a larger amount of folate if the woman has had a baby with a neural tube defect.
 If needed, genetic screening Genetic Screening Genetic screening is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.
 Hereditary genetic disorders are disorders of chromosomes or... read more can be done to determine whether the woman and her partner are at increased risk of having a baby with a hereditary genetic disorder.

 After pregnancy is confirmed, the woman should have a physical examination, preferably between 6 and 8 weeks of pregnancy.
 At this time, the length of the pregnancy can be estimated and the date of delivery can be predicted as accurately as possible.